ffund/intro-ml-tss21/syllabus/integrity.md

 * When you answer a question on PrairieLearn, scroll down to the "Correct Answer" panel.
 In many cases, this will have an explanation that is **written by your instructor**.
 * If you don't understand something in the lecture, lab, or homework, post a question on Ed to get an explanation from your instructor or a course assistant.
-* Or, visit an office hour on Zoom for a "live" Q&A with humans.
+* Visit an office hour on Zoom for a "live" Q&A with your instructor or a course assistant.
+* Form a study group with a few classmates for collaborative learning.

 #### Violation of academic integrity policies